immwn/Confluent/README.md

 # MWN
-"Encompassed here are pivotal insights on Kafka, poised to empower and greatly benefit a multitude, fostering harmony among fellow MWN aficionados."
+Encompassed here are pivotal insights on Kafka, poised to empower and greatly benefit a multitude, fostering harmony among fellow MWN aficionados